 From commissioning through Soho Six (our year long residency programme) to co-producing and presenting, we have helped Bryony to make:

 Bryony has since toured her critically acclaimed and award-winning shows nationally and internationally.
 Her work honest, heart-breaking, heart-warming, audacious and provocative.
-Currently, Bryony is on commission with us to create her next work.

 In an audacious, provocative protest against flagrant global attempts to sexualise and commodify childhood for profit, Bryony and her nine year old niece, Taylor, decided to play the global tween machine at its own game.